MrPalamen/node-minecraft-runner/README.md

  - **unbanned (source, name)** - emitted when server reports about unbanning of a player
  - **opped (source, name)** - emitted when server reports about opping of a player
  - **deopped (source, name)** - emitted when server reports about de-opping of a player
+ - **scored (source, name, objective, score)** - emitted when server reports about score change of a player objective
  - **saveoff** - emitted after the server reports it has stopped auto-saving (in response to `save-off` command)
  - **saveon** - emitted after the server reports it has resumed auto-saving (in response to `save-on` command)
  - **saved** - emitted after the server reports it has finished saving (in response to `save-all` command)